1dv032/syllabus/examination/part_2/examination.md

 ## Examination

-The examination will be in the form of an oral examination and will be divided in two parts: **First part will be a theoretical examination with questions related to the course material in this course.** In the second part a more practical examination.
-During the oral examination, **you will get 10 minutes available to explain and defend your solution of the assignment.** To assist you and the examiner, you should provide a general documentation where you can quickly get en overview of your solution.
+The examination will be divided in two parts: **First part will be an oral theoretical examination with questions related to the course material in this course.**
+The second part is more practical examination.
+To assist you and the examiner, you should provide a general documentation where you can quickly get en overview of your solution but also a recorded video where you demonstrate that your solution fulfills the requirements.

 ### Documentation